Chart Color Schemes

 Bombala is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Bombala's population as of Nov 2025 is approximately 2,535.
-This reflects an increase of 81 people since the 2021 Census, which reported a population of 2,454.
-The change is inferred from the estimated resident population of 2,469 as of June 2024 and an additional 44 validated new addresses since the Census date.
+Based on AreaSearch's analysis, Bombala's population is around 2,490 as of Nov 2025.
+This reflects an increase of 36 people since the 2021 Census, which reported a population of 2,454 people.
+The change was inferred from the estimated resident population of 2,469 from the ABS as of June 2024 and an additional 44 validated new addresses since the Census date.
 This level of population equates to a density ratio of 0.60 persons per square kilometer.
-Bombala's growth of 3.3% since the census positions it within 1.2 percentage points of the SA3 area (4.5%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by interstate migration, contributing approximately 80.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future trends, a population increase just below the median of regional areas is expected, with the area projected to expand by 185 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 4.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to grow by 185 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 6.6% in total over the 17 years.

 Frequently Asked Questions - Population